 History UnErased's mission is simple: putting LGBT+ history in its rightful place -- the classroom.
-And the key to the mission's success is providing educators with the training and resources they need to contextualize LGBT+ history with proficiency and confidence.

 Why is History UnErased's Mission Important?